zoekelepiri/Statistical-Data-Analysis/README.md

 # Main Methods of Data Analysis
 <b>1.
 Descriptive Statistics</b>
-- Summary Statistics: Calculating measures such as mean, median, mode, standard deviation, and range to describe the central tendency and spread of the data.
+- <b>Summary Statistics: </b>Calculating measures such as mean, median, mode, standard deviation, and range to describe the central tendency and spread of the data.
-- Data Visualization: Generating visual representations, such as histograms, box plots, and scatter plots, to explore the distribution of individual features and identify any outliers or anomalies.
+- <b>Data Visualization: </b>Generating visual representations, such as histograms, box plots, and scatter plots, to explore the distribution of individual features and identify any outliers or anomalies.
+<b>2.
+Exploratory Analysis</b>
+- <b>Feature Exploration: </b>Investigating the characteristics of individual features and their potential impact on housing prices.
+- <b>Pattern Recognition: </b>Identifying trends, patterns, and relationships within the dataset through visualizations and statistical analysis.
+- <b>Data Transformation:</b> Preparing the data for modeling by handling missing values, encoding categorical variables, and scaling numerical features.
-3. Exploratory Analysis
+<b>3.
+Exploratory Analysis</b>
-- Feature Exploration: Investigating the characteristics of individual features and their potential impact on housing prices.
+- <b>Feature Exploration:</b> Investigating the characteristics of individual features and their potential impact on housing prices.
-- Pattern Recognition: Identifying trends, patterns, and relationships within the dataset through visualizations and statistical analysis.
+- <b>Pattern Recognition:</b> Identifying trends, patterns, and relationships within the dataset through visualizations and statistical analysis.
-- Data Transformation: Preparing the data for modeling by handling missing values, encoding categorical variables, and scaling numerical features.
+- <b>Data Transformation:</b> Preparing the data for modeling by handling missing values, encoding categorical variables, and scaling numerical features.
-4. Correlation Analysis
+<b>4.
+Correlation Analysis</b>
-- Correlation Coefficients: Calculating correlation coefficients, such as Pearson correlation, to quantify the strength and direction of relationships between variables.
+- <b>Correlation Coefficients:</b> Calculating correlation coefficients, such as Pearson correlation, to quantify the strength and direction of relationships between variables.
-- Correlation Heatmaps: Visualizing correlations among features using heatmaps to identify highly correlated variables and potential multicollinearity issues.
+- <b>Correlation Heatmaps: </b>Visualizing correlations among features using heatmaps to identify highly correlated variables and potential multicollinearity issues.
-5. Regression Modeling
+<b>5.
+Regression Modeling</b>
-- Linear Regression: Building a linear regression model to predict housing prices based on a set of independent variables.
+- <b>Linear Regression:</b> Building a linear regression model to predict housing prices based on a set of independent variables.
-- Train-Test Split: Dividing the dataset into training and testing sets to train the model on a subset of the data and evaluate its performance on unseen data.
+- <b>Train-Test Split: </b>Dividing the dataset into training and testing sets to train the model on a subset of the data and evaluate its performance on unseen data.
-- Model Evaluation: Assessing the model's performance using metrics such as mean squared error (MSE), R-squared, and root mean squared error (RMSE).
+-<b> Model Evaluation:</b> Assessing the model's performance using metrics such as mean squared error (MSE), R-squared, and root mean squared error (RMSE).
-- K-Nearest Neighbors (KNN) Regression: Implementing a KNN regression model to predict housing prices by considering the similarity between a given data point and its k nearest neighbors in the feature space.
+- <b>K-Nearest Neighbors (KNN) Regression: </b> Implementing a KNN regression model to predict housing prices by considering the similarity between a given data point and its k nearest neighbors in the feature space.